Ministry of Health Singapore. All Rights Reserved.

 Starting a fun hobby or sport, like in-line skating

-Meeting up with friends or loved ones for a meal
+Spending time with friends or loved ones by meeting up for a meal

 Setting aside half an hour for “me” time to do what you enjoy